BIGJRA/BIGJRA.github.io/rejuv.md

 | Diglett    | 4 |

 Head up and talk to the **Swablu** flying overhead for a battle.
-Return to Keta’s house and talk to him in his garden.
+Return to Keta's house and talk to him in his garden.

 Relationship Point Choices:
 - I am.
 (Keta +2)